Priest: Assistant priest

 In many religions, there are one or more layers of assistant priests.

 In the Ancient Near East, hierodules served in temples as assistants to the priestess.

 In ancient Judaism, the Priests (Kohanim) had a whole class of Levites as their assistants in making the sacrifices, in singing psalms and in maintaining the Temple.
 The Priests and the Levites were in turn served by servants called Nethinim.
 These lowest level of servants were not priests.

+In the Catholic Church the term assistant priest applies to a minister assisting the main celebrant, whether it is the Pope, a bishop, or another priest, at a Mass or the Divine Office.

 An assistant priest is a priest in the Anglican and Episcopal churches who is not the senior member of clergy of the parish to which they are appointed, but is nonetheless in priests' orders; there is no difference in function or theology, merely in 'grade' or 'rank'.
 Some assistant priests have a "sector ministry", that is to say that they specialize in a certain area of ministry within the local church, for example youth work, hospital work, or ministry to local light industry.
 They may also hold some diocesan appointment part-time.
 In most (though not all) cases, an assistant priest has the legal status of assistant curate, although not all assistant curates are priests, as this legal status also applies to many deacons working as assistants in a parochial setting.

 The corresponding term in the Catholic Church is "parochial vicar" – an ordained priest assigned to assist the pastor (Latin: parochus) of a parish in the pastoral care of parishioners.
 Normally, all pastors are also ordained priests; occasionally an auxiliary bishop will be assigned that role.

 In Wicca, the leader of a coven or temple (either a high priestess or high priest) often appoints an assistant.
 This assistant is often called a 'deputy', but the more traditional terms 'maiden' (when female and assisting a high priestess) and 'summoner' (when male and assisting a high priest) are still used in many denominations.